2 Jackson County parks won't open this week due to rising river

 The National Weather Service has issued a flood warning for the Mississippi River in Jackson County until further notice.

-The river stood at 14.79 feet at Bellevue this afternoon.
+The river stood at 14.79 feet at Bellevue on Tuesday afternoon.
 The flood stage is 17 feet.
 The river is expected to rise to near flood stage by Monday, April 6.